balintbiro/balintbiro/README.md

 ### Hi there 👋, my name is Bálint
 I am from Hungary and I work as a data scientist for _VOIS (Budapest) and as an early stage researcher for the Hungarian University of Agriculture and Life Sciences (Gödöllő).
+This page contains only the projects for my academic position.

 Skills:
-  - Programming languages: Python / R / SQL
+- Programming languages: Python / R / SQL / BASH
-  - Cloud computing platforms: AWS, GCP
+- Cloud computing platforms: AWS / GCP
-  - Databases: NCBI, Ensembl, UniProt, Ignite, HGI
+- Databases: NCBI / Ensembl / UniProt / Ignite / HGI

 - 🔭 I’m currently working on:
   - ML based, data driven business optimisation tasks